mqtt2go/mqtt2go.github.io/index.md

-# The Motoviation of the MQTT2GO
+# The Motivation of the MQTT2GO

 # MQTT2GO System Architecture
 <p align="justify">